Metaloziz/native_js/README.md

 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

 Repeat all

+Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.